 I dragged Edward downstairs and through the kitchen.
 “You know Edward, I tried reasoning with you.
 I did, I really did.
 But I cannot do this anymore.”

-I took with me to the backyard, opened his door, and yelled “GO!
+I took him with me to the backyard, opened his door, and yelled “GO!
 Just go away!
 Walk, run, fly — do whatever you need to go away!”

 And he did.